wp-launchpad/launchpad/wiki/modules/listing/action-scheduler.md

 ## Install

-To install that library, you just have to run that command:
+To install that library, you just have to run that command: `composer require action-scheduler-take-off`

 ## Structure